Western equine encephalitis (WEE) is an infection from a mosquito. WEE is rare. It can range from mild to severe or fatal.

-- Living in or visiting the plains regions of western and central US
+- Living in or visiting the plains region of western and central US

 Most people with WEE do not have any symptoms.